kingces95/kingjs/linq/aggregate/README.md

 - `this`: The sequence to aggregate.
 - `seed`: The initial value.
 - `accumulator`: An function which, for each value, returns the next accumulated value given:
-  - `a` the value accumulated thus far (or the initial value)
+  - `this` The value accumulated thus far (or the initial value).
-  - `x` the next value to accumulate
+  - `x` The next value to accumulate.
 ### Return Value
-An single value aggregated from all values in the sequence.
+A value aggregated from all values in the sequence.
 ## Install
 With [npm](https://npmjs.org/) installed, run
 ```